 - Proposed a simple video interview format as an alternative to the traditional Lessons Learned report

-- Recorded a series of videos using that format so you can see what they look like, and
+- Recorded a series of videos using my proposed format so you can see what they look like, and

 - Made the audio from the interviews available as a podcast that you can download to your mobile device (from your device, just search your favourite podcast directory for Pragmatic PMOCast)

 So that you can judge for yourself whether they would be useful.